akvaplan-niva/gliderdata/azure/raw/readme.md

 ## Azure configuration

-See [../env-config] for how to configure your local machine for accessing `gliderdata`.
+See [env-config] for how to configure your local machine for accessing `gliderdata`.

 Contact [Akvaplan-niva's data engineer](mailto:che) to get a a ccess token that provides you with read-only access rights.